 File Not Found

-7. Vcruntime140.dll error: This error always occurs when you try to start a software program which needs vrcuntime140.dll file but cannot find it.
+7. Vcruntime140.dll error: This error always occurs when you try to start a software program that needs a vrcuntime140.dll file but cannot find it.
 The error message pops up like this:

 9. Msvcp140.dll error: The "Msvcp140.dll is Missing" error is similar to other errors encountered by msvcp.dll files such as "Msvcp110.dll Not Found" and "Msvcp100.dll Not Found" in the sense that they happen when a specific DLL file gets corrupted or deleted.
 This error can also be due to a virus or malware infection, an indication that the Windows registry has issues or that there is a hardware failure.